mymmrac/telego/.github/pull_request_template.md

 - [ ] Documentation update (changes in comments, .md files or other docs)
 - [ ] Test update (changes in existing test cases)

-# 📋 Checklist
+# :clipboard: Checklist

-> ⚠️ Please make sure to check all tasks.
+> :warning: Please make sure to check all tasks.

 - [ ] My code follows the [style guidelines](../docs/CONTRIBUTING.md#-style-guidelines) of this project
 - [ ] I have performed a self-review of my own code